Fort Lauderdale Personal Injury Lawyers Logo

 Florida Statute § 768.21 outlines the specific types of damages that claimants can be entitled to in wrongful death actions.
 Damages can be awarded as follows:

 Each survivor can recover the value of lost support and services from the date of the decedent’s injury to her or his death, with interest, and future loss of support and services from the date of death and reduced to present value.
-The surviving spouse can recover for loss of the decedent’s companionship and protection, and for mental pain and suffering from the date of injury.
+The surviving spouse can recover for the loss of the decedent’s companionship and protection and for mental pain and suffering from the date of injury.

 Minor children of the decedent, and all children of the decedent if there is no surviving spouse, can recover for lost parental companionship, instruction, and guidance, and for mental pain and suffering from the date of injury.
-Each parent of a deceased minor child may also recover for mental pain and suffering from the date of injury.
+Each parent of a deceased minor child may also recover from mental pain and suffering from the date of injury.

 Medical and funeral expenses due to the decedent’s injury or death may be recovered by the survivor who paid them.
 The decedent’s personal representative can recover the following for the decedent’s estate: